attempting to lower the status of their target, who then becomes the family scapegoat.

 - You are attacked and disbelieved if you tell the truth and ‘blow the whistle’ on negative and/or inappropriate family dynamics.
 You are accused of being a trouble maker by pointing out reality.

 - There has been a history of one or more family members being verbally, emotionally or physically abusive towards you.
 Other family members seem to accept or look the other way when you are bullied or aggressed against like this.
 You may feel like the ‘black sheep’ of the family.

 - You find yourself repeatedly being accused of behavior the scapegoater is engaged in.
-For example, a family member repeatedly yells at you, and then accuses you of being abusive, or being thoughtful and then told “all you care about is yourself”.
+For example, a family member repeatedly yells at you, and then accuses you of being abusive.
+Or you behave thoughtfully and are then told “all you care about is yourself”.